Dirac bracket: The total Hamiltonian

 Later, the extended Hamiltonian is introduced.
 For gauge-invariant (physically measurable quantities) quantities, all of the Hamiltonians should give the same time evolution, since they are all weakly equivalent.
-It is only for nongauge-invariant quantities that the distinction becomes important.
+It is only for non gauge-invariant quantities that the distinction becomes important.

 The Dirac bracket

 Above is everything needed to find the equations of motion in Dirac's modified Hamiltonian procedure.
 Having the equations of motion, however, is not the endpoint for theoretical considerations.
 If one wants to canonically quantize a general system, then one needs the Dirac brackets.
 Before defining Dirac brackets, first-class and second-class constraints need to be introduced.